finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 [EXPERIMENTAL] Upsert Person

-Create or update new person under specified scope
+Create or update a new person under the specified scope.

 ### Example